publicdocs/uscode/assets/md/titles/usc28a/us/usc/t28a/courtRules2/m__us_usc_t28a_courtRules2_ruleE.md

         (d) Possessory, Petitory, and Partition Actions.
 The foregoing provisions of this subdivision (5) do not apply to petitory, possessory, and partition actions.
 In such cases the property arrested shall be released only by order of the court, on such terms and conditions and on the giving of such security as the court may require.

-    (6) __Reduction or Impairment of Security.
-Whenever security is taken the court may, on motion and hearing, for good cause shown, reduce the amount of security given; and if the surety shall be or become insufficient, new or additional sureties may be required on motion and hearing.__
+    (6)  __Reduction or Impairment of Security__  __.__

+     Whenever security is taken the court may, on motion and hearing, for good cause shown, reduce the amount of security given; and if the surety shall be or become insufficient, new or additional sureties may be required on motion and hearing.

     (7) __Security on Counterclaim.__